msoucy/msoucy.me/content/seminars/vim/_index.md

       j
 ```

 Move the cursor with the `h`, `j`, `k`, and `l` keys.
-This keeps your fingers in the center of the keyboard, and means you can work more comfortably and faster.
+This keeps your fingers in
+the center of the keyboard, and means you can work more comfortably and faster.

+> These movements are also used in nethack

 ---

-# Normal Mode (Movement)

 There are many more movements, including: